DarieMunros/DarieMunros/README.md

 ### Always protect your integrity, your records and your access.

-### If you haven't done what I said above do it by the end of today, you'll thank me later.
+### If you haven't done what I said above, do it by the end of today, you'll thank me later.